GNOME/calls/HACKING.md

 These are the differences:

-- We're not picky about GTK+ style function argument indentation, that is having multiple arguments on one line is also o.k.
+- We're not picky about GTK+ style function argument indentation, that is having multiple arguments on one line is also o.k when there are only two arguments.
-- For callbacks we additionally allow for the `on_<action>` pattern e.g.
+- For callbacks we prefer the `on_<action>` pattern e.g.
   `on_feedback_ended ()` since this helps to keep the namespace clean.
 - Since we're not a library we usually use `G_DEFINE_TYPE` instead of